Dlloydev/Wokwi-Chip-Mux-8-to-1-Analog/docs/README.md

 ## Description

-This chip connects 1 of 8 digital inputs to a single output.
+This chip connects 1 of 8 analog inputs to a single output.
 When Select = 0 (default), the output is disabled (0).
 The LED output (PWM) is used for diagnostic purposes.

 ![image](https://user-images.githubusercontent.com/63488701/217681693-d5dd3b26-01c5-478c-a3de-f72dfa91840f.png)